Paramedic jailed for a year for assaulting two women in first aid class

 A judge has jailed for one year a HSE paramedic who “patently abused” his position of trust when assaulting two female first aid students.

-Judge Keys imposed a four month jail term for the less serious assault charge on mother of three Elise McMahon to run concurrently to the two year term.
+Judge Keys imposed a four month jail term for the assault on mother of three Elise McMahon to run concurrently to the two year term.

-Judge Keys said that an aggravating factor in the case is that Mr Long of Carraig Dubh, Tobertaosceain, Ennis had shown no remorse or concern for the welfare of his victims.
+Judge Keys said that an aggravating factor in the case was that Long of Carraig Dubh, Tobertaosceain, Ennis had shown no remorse or concern for the welfare of his victims.

-Describing the assault on her, Ms McMahon told the court that Mr Long put his arm wrapped around her neck from behind.
+Describing the assault on her, Ms McMahon told the court that Long wrapped his arm around her neck from behind.

 “My airwaves were cut off.
 I was conscious, but literally I couldn’t talk,” she said.
 “It scared me.
 The only way to stop was to push my body forward.”

-Judge Keys said that he had taken into account Mr Long’s employment prospects when imposing sentence.
-He granted a stay of one week and remanded Mr Long to bail, ordering him to attend court next Tuesday where he will be brought into custody.
+Judge Keys said he had taken into account Long’s employment prospects when imposing sentence.
+He granted a stay of one week and remanded Long on bail, ordering him to attend court next Tuesday where he will be brought into custody.